 Meeting the various types where they are, and paying attention to their diverse ways of thinking, will help you develop your business.
 The hallmark of great managers is that they discover and capitalize on the unique strengths of individual employees.
 Growth and business development are top priorities in most businesses across the globe.
 Executives who want to develop their businesses need first to develop the right amount of staff diversity to drive a diverse portfolio of growth opportunities.
 Only when diverse people are on board can an organization drive commercially sustainable growth.

 The second, but even more important trick to making your PM into your enterprise champions is to give them tools to succeed.
 Before you run out and start using a whole bunch, do the research to determine which is the right for your project and your people.
 Or go with the “hottest idea” – data aggregation.
 PPM Express is a lightweight portfolio management tool that enables an organization with a full portfolio and project visibility by aggregating project-related information across groups, portfolios, and systems.
-It suits the immediate needs of teams and business entities starting with 20 people, to the extent of large companies of hundreds to thousands of employees.
+It suits the immediate needs of teams and business entities starting with 20 people, to the extent of large companies with hundreds to thousands of employees.
 Project management tools are usually defined by the different features offered.
 For PPM Express they include, but are not limited to:

 - Project planning